 We are a pharmaceutical company engaged in the development of drugs for the treatment of severe psychiatric and neurological diseases.
-Our lead product candidate, $CORLUX^{\mathsf{TM}}$, is currently in Phase III clinical trials and has been granted "fast track" status by the FDA for the treatment of the psychotic features of psychotic major depression, a disorder that affects approximately three million people in the United States each year and for which there are no FDA-approved treatments.
-We have also initiated a clinical proof of concept study to evaluate the tolerability and efficacy of CORLUX in improving cognition in patients with mild to moderate Alzheimer's disease.
+Our lead product candidate, C-1073, is currently in Phase III clinical trials for the treatment of psychotic major depression, a disorder that affects more than three million people in the United States each year and for which current treatments are inadequate.